Dr-Noob/peakperf/README.md

 * - warm-up, not included in average
 ```

-To achieve the best performance, you should run this test with the computer working under minimum load (e.g, in non graphics mode).
+To achieve the best performance, you should run this test with the computer working under minimum load (e.g, in non-graphics mode).
 A good way to do this is by issuing `systemctl isolate multi-user.target`. peakperf automatically detects your CPU and runs the best benchmark for your architecture.
 You can, however, see all available benchmarks in peakperf and select which one you one to run:

 ```
 [noob@drnoob peakperf]$ ./peakperf -l